-Influencer marketing is the advertisement of products or services through endorsements by personalities with dedicated followings.
-It uses the relationship these people have built with their audience (on social media or otherwise) to encourage them to purchase advertised products.
+Influencer marketing uses the relationship online personalities with dedicated followings have built with their audience (on social media or otherwise) to encourage them to purchase advertised products.

 But this success doesn’t come without research, planning and optimization.
 You need to have a plan if you want to get the ROI your business deserves.
 Let’s take a look at how you can create a helpful strategy to achieve your influencer marketing needs.

 Define Your Goals And Create A Plan